-- You may need equipment to help you move around, bathe, dress, and reach things. - Your therapist will recommend what equipment you need. - You can purchase, rent or even borrow most equipment.
+- You may need equipment to help you move around, bathe, dress, and reach things. - Your therapist will recommend what equipment you need. - Here are some examples of common equipment used: walker, crutches, cane, shower seat, shower chair, grabber. - You can purchase, rent or even borrow most equipment.
 Before surgery, you can call your insurance company for equipment coverage.
 Some may not be covered by insurance.